-Sharing know-how is central to our ethos.
-Our London Perspective series is a seasonal series of talks addressing a wide range of topical issues for financial institutions, from corporate and employment issues to tax and regulatory developments.
-Our Insights on Financial Regulation series is a programme of frequent, short calls on which we share our practical insights on topical developments, from the Edinburgh Reforms to cryptoasset regulation.
+Our London Perspective series offers a seasonal series of talks on a wide range of topical issues for financial institutions, from corporate and employment issues to tax and regulatory developments.
+Our Insights on Financial Regulation series is a programme of frequent, short calls on which we share our practical insights on topical developments, from the UK Smarter Regulatory Framework reforms to cryptoasset regulation.